What is a PIR Sensor?

 Passive Infrared sensor

 A passive infrared sensor (PIR) is an electronic sensor which is used to detect motion.
 The sensor measures infrared (IR) light radiating from objects in its field of view.
-Mainly they are used in a PIR based motion detectors.
+Mainly they have used in PIR based motion detectors.

 When a person in the field of the sensor moves, it detects a sudden change in infrared energy and the sensor is triggered (activated).
-It act like a switch.
+It acts as a switch.

-They don't detect or measure Heat, but they detect infrared radiation emitted from from objects.
+They don't detect or measure Heat, but they detect infrared radiation emitted from objects.

 These sensors commonly used in security, lighting, and alarm systems.

 The range of PIR sensors is approximately 6 meters, depending on conditions.

 --> Gnd to Gnd of Arduino

 --> out to Digital pin 8(D8) of Arduino